rocksavagetech/dynamicfifo/README.md

 ### Dependencies

-There are non-Chisel-related dependencies are for two other open-source tools that are needed (only) for running the included synthesis regression tests:
+There are non-Chisel-related dependencies for two other open-source tools that are needed (only) for running the included synthesis regression tests:

 * **[Yosys](https://yosyshq.net/yosys/)** (version 0.9) A synthesis and optimization (using ABC) tool